utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 ### Install LCA as a sidecar

-Following are instructions for installing the LCA as a sidecar.
+Following are instructions for installing the LCA as a sidecar container.
 If you are using ECS on EC2 with bridge networking, you will need to attach the LCA to the host network.
 See [Install LCA as a daemon service](#install-lca-as-a-daemon-service).

 1. Check [Requirements](#requirements) to see the information you need to have.
 Then, run the following script, substituting your values.